-With respect to Bids by Mutual Funds, a certified copy of their SEBI registration certificate must be lodged along with the Bid cum Application Form.
-Failing this, our Company, in consultation with the BRLM reserve the right to reject any Bid without assigning any reason thereof, subject to applicable laws.
+With respect to Bids by Mutual Funds, a certified copy of their SEBI registration certificate was required to be lodged along with the Bid cum Application Form.
+Failing this, our Company, in consultation with the BRLM reserved the right to reject any Bid without assigning any reason thereof, subject to applicable laws.

-Bids made by asset management companies or custodians of Mutual Funds shall specifically state names of the concerned schemes for which such Bids are made.
+Bids made by asset management companies or custodians of Mutual Funds were required to specifically state names of the concerned schemes for which such Bids are made.

-In case of a Mutual Fund, a separate Bid can be made in respect of each scheme of the Mutual Fund registered with SEBI and such Bids in respect of more than one scheme of the Mutual Fund will not be treated as multiple Bids provided that the Bids clearly indicate the scheme concerned for which the Bid has been made.
+In case of a Mutual Fund, a separate Bid could be made in respect of each scheme of the Mutual Fund registered with SEBI and such Bids in respect of more than one scheme of the Mutual Fund was not be treated as multiple Bids provided that the Bids clearly indicated the scheme concerned for which the Bid has been made.

-No Mutual Fund scheme shall invest more than 10% of its net asset value ("NAV") in equity shares or equity related instruments of any single company provided that the limit of 10% shall not be applicable for investments in case of index funds or sector or industry specific schemes.
-No Mutual Fund under all its schemes should own more than 10% of any company's paid-up share capital carrying voting rights.
+No Mutual Fund scheme invested more than 10% of its net asset value ("NAV") in equity shares or equity related instruments of any single company provided that the limit of 10% was not be applicable for investments in case of index funds or sector or industry specific schemes.
+No Mutual Fund under all its schemes owned more than 10% of any company's paid-up share capital carrying voting rights.